arhohuttunen/arhohuttunen.com/content/posts/test-data-builders/index.md

 However, the object mother pattern is not flexible when test data varies.
 Every small change in test data requires a new factory method.
 Having to change the object mother for a lot of different reasons violates the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle).

-## :building_construction: Make Construction Easier With the Builder Pattern
+## 🏗️ Make Construction Easier With the Builder Pattern

 The [Builder pattern](https://en.wikipedia.org/wiki/Builder_pattern) is a design pattern designed to provide a flexible solution to various object creation problems in object-oriented programming.
 The Builder design pattern intends to **separate the construction of a complex object from its representation**.